 Our testing staff adhere to a non-judgmental, harm reduction philosophy, which TPAN has followed since our founding.
 Any questions you ask, or information you share, will be listened to without criticism.

-Review the HIV Info section for more information about the HIV virus, transmission, and treatment.
+Learn the latest information about the HIV virus, transmission, and treatment here.

 TPAN offers confidential, but not anonymous, testing for HIV and hepatitis (HCV).
 We are required to collect basic information about each person who receives a test from us, including your name, gender, date of birth, zip code, and race or ethnicity.
 Collecting this information is a requirement from our grant funding—and ensures that the we are reaching the specific populations we have set out to help.